dut-iptv/dut-iptv/plugin.executable.dutiptv/README.md

 ### Required

--Two or more subscriptions to CanalDigitaal, KPN/Telfort/XS4ALL, NLZiet, T-Mobile or Ziggo (not free)
+-One or more subscriptions to CanalDigitaal, KPN/Telfort/XS4ALL, NLZiet, T-Mobile or Ziggo (not free)

 -Kodi 18 or higher with Widevine Support (free)